Reducing Carbon Emissions is Good for Business

 With the October 2018 UN report announcing that we have only 12 years to prevent devastating climate change, it’s time to talk about the role business can play in mitigating this crisis.
 If we make no improvements, climate change will damage economies, promote resource scarcity, and drastically increase the cost of doing business.
 Although 12 years is a short timeline, the future doesn’t have to be bleak if we act now.

-The first step to reducing emissions is knowing how much carbon your business emits.
+The first step to reducing carbon emissions is knowing how much carbon your business emits.
 Find out your emissions with this handy calculator from TerraPass.

 1. Remember the Three R’s